 "It was great.
 I'll recommend it to everyone.
 Thank you so much for sending me there." — A former participant

 "Thanks for giving me my life back." — A former participant

-To measure the impact of the PIRATE program, we collect three kinds of data.
-First, we ask participants to rate their own effectiveness in communicating using the Aphasia Communication Outcome Measure (ACOM).
+One of the ways we measure the success of the PIRATE program is using outcome tools.
+We collect two kinds of data.
+First, we ask participants to rate their own effectiveness in communicating using the Aphasia Communication Outcome Measure (ACOM; Hula et al., 2015).

-Third, we collect a performance-based measure of participants’ communication ability using the Porch Index of Communicative Ability (PICA) or the Comprehensive Aphasia Test (CAT) .
-These tests ask participants to perform specific communication tasks, such as describing the functions of common objects or pointing to pictures named by the examiner.
+Second, we collect a performance-based measure of participants’ communication ability using the Comprehensive Aphasia Test (CAT; Swinburn et al., 2004).
+This test asks participants to perform specific communication tasks, such as naming objects, pointing to pictures named by the examiner, or reading aloud.